TDStrasser/KookaBlockly-Reference/docs/source/radio.rst

 When Radio Receive
 ~~~~~~~~~~~~~~~~~~

-This is a control block which contains actions that will be taken when a message is received by the radio.
+This is a control block which contains actions that will be taken when a message is received by the **Radio**.
 If no message is received then no actions within the scope of the block will be taken.